shimaore/ccnq3/doc/data-dictionary.md

     applications/host

 Some of these applications are automatically installed.
-For example, a `manager` host (created using the `bootstrap-manager` script) will have most services enabled except the aggregation services.
+For example, a `manager` host (using the `ccnq3-manager` Debian package) will have most services enabled except the aggregation services.
 Removing automatically-installed applications in this case will lead to loss of functionality or breakage.

 After adding or removing one or more applications on a given host, you must run

     aptitude reinstall ccnq3

 on that host to ensure that the proper dependencies are updated.

-This operation will in most cases lead to loss of calls on call-processing servers.
+Operational Note: This last operation will in most cases lead to loss of calls on call-processing servers and should only be applied during off-hours maintenance.

-The following applications are available:

-* applications/host

-  The base host support application.

-  Install on: all servers.

-  Required: yes.

-* applications/provisioning

-  Support for provisioning.

-* applications/cdrs

-  A CDR aggregation application.

-  Install on: the server that will aggregate the CDRs.

-* applications/locations

-  Registered endpoints location aggregation.
-  Install on: the server that will aggregate the data.

-* applications/dns

-  A database-driven DNS server.

-  Install on: a server running the ccnq3-dns package.

-* applications/freeswitch

-  FreeSwitch support application.
-  Install on: any server running FreeSwitch.

-* applications/opensips

-  OpenSIPS support application.
-  Install on: any server running OpenSIPS.

-* applications/traces

-  Support for access to local traces.
-  Install on: servers with the ccnq3-traces package, typically OpenSIPS and FreeSwitch hosts.

-* applications/voicemail

-  FreeSwitch support for voicemail.
-  Install on: a FreeSwitch server that will provide voicemail.

-* applications/voicemail-store

-  Database support for voicemail.
-  Install on: a server with direct access to the users databases.

-* applications/cnam-client (unstable)

-  A CNAM client application.

-  Install on: a server running FreeSwitch client-side.

-* applications/registrant

-  OpenSIPS server providing batch registration to an upstream server.

-  Install on: a server running OpenSIPS; will start a separate OpenSIPS instance for client registration.

-* applications/emergency

-  An emergency call routing server.

-  Install on: a server running OpenSIPS; will start a separate OpenSIPS instance for 302 emergency calls redirection.

-* applications/monitor

-  Monitors the local host and pushes statistics about it into a CouchDB database.

-* applications/couchdb_daemon

-  Provided the extended API (see below *Extended API*) embedded in the central CouchDB database.

-  Install on: the central CoudhDB server.

-  See the file `bin/manager.ini` for how to embed within CouchDB.
-(The embedding is done automatically if the manager server is also the CouchDB server.)

 provisioning database
 =====================

 The provisioning database contains the master copy of all provisioning information for an entire system.

 It contains different types of records, which can be identified by their "type" field.
 The type is also the first part of the records' identifier, to avoid identifier collisions.